jhalterman/lyra/README.md

 #### On Publishing

 When a channel is closed and is in the process of being recovered, attempts to publish to that channel will result in `AlreadyClosedException` being thrown.
 Publishers should either wait and listen for recovery by way of a [ChannelListener][channel-listener], or use a [RetryPolicy][retry-policy] to retry publish attempts once the channel is recovered.
+The set of recoverable and retryable exceptions [can be][recoverable-exceptions] [configured][retryable-exceptions] as needed.

 #### On Message Delivery